richardtguy/ibeacon/README.md

 # ibeacon
-Presence monitoring using iBeacons and Raspberry Pi to control smart lights at home.
+Control smart lights at home using a Raspberry Pi with bluetooth buttons, presence monitoring, timers and daylight rules, and remote (internet) control.

 ##Overview
+This project implements a practical system to control the Philips Hue and Osram Lightify lights in our house using a Raspberry Pi 3 running Raspbian.
+Key features include:
+- Bluetooth buttons: Switch groups of lights on or off using Flic bluetooth buttons.
-The goal of this project was to implement a practical system to switch on the Philips Hue lights in our house when either my girlfriend or I get home, and switch them off again when we're out.
+- Presence monitoring: Use [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E) to switch the lights on when either of us gets home, and switch them off again when we're out.

-Although this can be done using the Philips Hue mobile app and 3rd-party services like IFTTT, they can be slow to respond (we've fumbled for the lightswitch in the dark for a while before the IFTTT app on my phone finally connected to the wifi and realised we're home) and neither really cope with the concept that more than one person might live in the same household (without some pretty ugly hacking).
+- Timers: Switch lights on, off and recall scenes at set times of the day.
+- Daylight: Switch lights on, off and recall scenes at sunrise or sunset.

+I\'ve used Flic bluetooth buttons from Shortcut Labs.
+Server and client Python libraries are available [here]([https://github.com/50ButtonsEach/fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
+Verified buttons communicate with the Raspberry Pi via a server application which passes click events to a client.
+The client application switches lights on or off depending on the click type (single click or hold).
+Buttons are associated with groups of lights as defined in a JSON formatted file `flic_button_groups.json`.

-A more practical and elegant solution is to use [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E) I picked up for £11 each.
-In this project, I've used a Raspberry Pi 3 with a Bluetooth LE USB dongle (the built-in bluetooth controller is busy [managing the flic buttons we use as manual light switches](https://github.com/richardtguy/flic-hue)...) to listen for the advertisment packets from the beacons, and so keep track of who's at home.
-If it hasn't heard from either beacon after a minute or so, it switches all the lights off - simple!
+For the presence monitoring, I\'ve used a Raspberry Pi 3 with a Bluetooth LE USB dongle to listen for the advertisment packets from some [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E), and so keep track of who's at home.
+If it hasn't heard from either beacon after five minutes, it switches all the lights off.

+The project is implemented using Python (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
+The Python classes are documented below.

 We like to change the lighting scenes depending on the time of day (warm whites in the evening, cooler shades during the day).
-In order to control the lights based on whether or not we're at home and sunrise and sunset times, I needed to expand the basic interface to the Hue bridge I implemented for the flic buttons.
-This code runs on the Rasberry Pi and controls the lights directly via the API on the Hue bridge based on a set of rules defined read from a file on startup.
-Now we can schedule lights to come on at certain times, but only if there's someone home.
+In order to control the lights based on whether or not we're at home and sunrise and sunset times, I implemented an interface to the Hue bridge and Lightify Gateway.
+This code controls the lights based on a set of rules defined read from a file on startup.
+The Raspberry Pi communicates with the Hue bridge via the [official API](http://www.developers.meethue.com/philips-hue-api), and with the Lightify Gateway via a binary protocol documented [here](http://sarajarvi.org/lightify-haltuun/en.php).

+We can schedule lights to come on at certain times, but only if there's someone home.
 And when we get home the lights come on in the appropriate scene for the time of day.

 The project is implemented using Python (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
 The Python classes are documented below.

 Potential improvements:
-- It  might be possible to integrate the presence sensor directly with the Hue bridge, so that rules implemented on the bridge itself could be aware of whether there's anyone home.
-This would avoid having to run a controller to execute daily lighting schedules on the Pi.
 - Battery life of the beacons is likely to be an issue (<12 months), with unreliable detection when they get low leading to the lights cycling on and off...
-I'll experiment with the advertisement frequency and the length of time to scan for beacons - higher frequency means more responsive and reliable detection, but shorter battery life.
+I\'ll experiment with the advertisement frequency and the length of time to scan for beacons - higher frequency means more responsive and reliable detection, but shorter battery life.
 Beacons are also available that broadcast their own battery level - I might implement a notification by email when they need a new battery.

-##Usage
+##Example usage
 - Start MQTT message broker on `localhost` (OSX: `/usr/local/sbin/mosquitto`, Linux: `sudo /etc/init.d/mosquitto start`)

-- Start scanning for ibeacon advertisements.
-`$ sudo python start_scanner.py`
+- Start Flic button server: `sudo ./flicd -f flic.sqlite3`

-- An example implementation, including use of daylight and timer rules and a presence sensor, is included in `controller.py` `$ python controller.py`
+- An example implementation, including use of daylight and timer rules, Flic buttons, a presence sensor, and remote control, is included in `run.py`.
+Run this in a new terminal.
+`$ sudo python run.py`

+Note that, depending on which features you\'re using, various configuration parameters are required.
+In the example, these are supplied in a configuration file, `config.py`.

 ##Documentation

 ###class ibeacon.Scanner(*IP='localhost', port='1883', hci='hci0'*)
 On Linux the `hcitools` command `lescan` is used to start scanning for bluetooth packets (using the `--duplicates` option to catch repeated advertisements from the same beacons).
 The script then runs `hcidump --raw`, and pipes the output through a bash script that parses the raw stream into ibeacon advertisements in JSON format.
 The scanner publishes the adverts to an MQTT message broker on the topic `ibeacon/adverts`.
 The IP address and port of the broker, which may be supplied as arguments, default to `localhost:1883`.
 An experimental binary is provided on OSX to scan and parse the packets into the same format, but response times are currently much slower than on Linux.

-####ibeacon.Scanner.scan_forever()
+####ibeacon.Scanner.scan\_forever()
 Start the scanner by calling the method `scan_forever()`.
-This method is blocking.
+This method is blocking, so should typically be run in a separate thread.

-###class ibeacon.PresenceSensor(*first_one_in_callback=None, last_one_out_callback=None, IP='localhost', port='1883', scan_timeout=300*)
+###class ibeacon.PresenceSensor(*first\_one\_in\_callback=None, last\_one\_out\_callback=None, IP='localhost', port='1883', scan\_timeout=300*)
 The PresenceSensor subscribes to the `ibeacon/adverts` topic to receive ibeacon advertisements from the Scanner object via an MQTT message broker.
 The IP address and port for the broker may be supplied as arguments, or default to the localhost on port 1883.

 The `PresenceSensor` class provides a simple API to query whether members of the household are currently in or out, based on whether advertisement packets have recently been received from registered iBeacons associated with each member of the household.
 The `query(beacon_owner)` method returns `True` if `beacon_owner` is in, or `False` if the iBeacon registered to them has not been detected for longer than the specified timeout.
-For backwards compatibility `query()` may be called without any arguments.
+The `query()` may also be called without any arguments.
 In this case, it returns `True` if any of the registered members of the household are present, or `False` if no-one is home.

 In addition, callback functions `PresenceSensor.last_one_out` and `PresenceSensor.welcome` may be specified.
 When the house is occupied, `PresenceSensor.last_one_out` is called if none of the registered beacons have been detected for longer than the specified `scan_timeout` in seconds.
 The `welcome_back` callback is called immediately when a registered beacon is detected after a period of longer than the specified timeout (i.e. the owner has returned after a period of absence).